How to Check What CPU You Have? (and Its Specs)

 • Intel 11th Gen and newer: 20 PCIe lanes

-• AMD Ryzen Series CPUs (Desktop): 24 PCIe lanes (only 20 user accessible)
+• AMD Ryzen Series CPUs (Desktop): 24 PCIe lanes (only 20 users accessible)

-The following tables shows the throughput rate (speed) of different PCIe versions for different lane count.
+The following tables show different PCIe versions’ throughput rates (speed) for different lane counts.

 Versionx1